raldone01/godot_addon_gdlogging/README.md

 ## Sinks

-* FilteringSink: Filters messages by level and forwards them to another sink
+* `FilteringSink`: Filters messages by level and forwards them to another sink
-* BroadcastSink: Broadcasts messages to multiple sinks
+* `BroadcastSink`: Broadcasts messages to multiple sinks
-* BufferedSink: Buffers messages and forwards them to another sink
+* `BufferedSink`: Buffers messages and forwards them to another sink
-* ConsoleSink: Outputs messages to the console
+* `ConsoleSink`: Outputs messages to the console
-* DirSink: Outputs messages to a log files and rotates them
+* `DirSink`: Outputs messages to a log files and rotates them
-* LocalLogger: Can receive messages from other LocalLoggers and Sinks.
+* `LocalLogger`: Can receive messages from other LocalLoggers and Sinks.
 Users will call the log functions which format the message.
-* MemoryWindowSink: Keeps `n` log messages in memory.
+* `MemoryWindowSink: Keeps `n` log messages in memory.
 Can be used to display the last `n` messages in a GUI.

 ## Installation